Seagull-Project-PHP-Framework/seagullframework-website/docs/Howto/WorkingWithModules.md

 Eg, the CMS init file might define some constants that are required in Foo module, because it uses CMS functionality.
 But if only the Foo module is requested, these constants will still be needed.
 The global init loading takes this typical situation into account.

 ## Rebuilding
 During the rebuild process it is possible to add custom tasks to the queue.
 An example of where this might be useful is when you need to setup stored procedures, views and functions in your database.
-You'd probably want to execute an SQL file directly as PEAR has problems with the delimeter syntax.
+You'd probably want to execute an SQL file directly as PEAR has problems with the delimiter syntax.
 Try the following:

  1. create a custom task that will get read in as long as it appears in an init.php file located in the root of your custom module
  1. have the task invoke mysql directly with a shell\_exec(), passing in the path to your SQL file
  1. add the name of your task to

 	$conf['site']['customRebuildTasks']